Common Issues

 - Script tag placement — Verify the script tag is placed before the closing

-mtx-idandmtx-keyvalues match the ones in your widget settings. - API host URL — Ensure
+mtx-idandmtx-keymatch the Widget ID and API Key on your widget settings page. - API host URL — Ensure

-mtx-api-hostpoints to the correct environment (https://api.marketrix.cofor production). - Browser console — Open your browser’s developer tools and check the console for error messages.
-Common errors include invalid API keys and network connectivity issues.
+mtx-api-hostpoints to the correct environment (https://api.marketrix.cofor production). - Browser console — Open your browser’s developer tools and check the console for errors.
+Common causes include invalid credentials and network connectivity issues.

 - Ad blockers — Some browser extensions may block the widget script.
 Test in an incognito window with extensions disabled.